aidanMellin/data-mining-bank-account-fraud/README.md

         - From the second graph we see that risk of fraud increases with age.
         - A comparatively much higher proportion of applicants in their 90’s are victims of fraud than applicants in their late teens or 20’s.
-    - Results: Based on our findings, we are accepting our initial hypothesis that as age increases, the likelihood of falling victim to fraud increases.
+    - Results: Based on the findings, the initial hypothesis is accepted: as age increases, the likelihood of falling victim to fraud increases.
         - As demonstrated in the graphs below, the proportion of fraudulent applications steadily increases with age.
 Graph 2 gives a good visual representation of the steady increase in fraudulent applications based on age group.
   <img width="627" alt="image" src="https://github.com/aidanMellin/data-mining-bank-account-fraud/assets/50143737/079757bb-889e-4631-a571-20bd52a9a7b3">